ktor-doc-jp/ktor-doc-jp/quickstart/zfaq.md

-Think that using GitHub issues would notify all the people that is subscribed potentially with emails, troubleshooting usually requires several questions and answers, that could be a lot of emails pread in the time, and maybe the people subscribed want to be informed about bugs, fixes, new things introduced or proposed, but maybe are not interested in other things.
+Think that using GitHub issues would notify all the people that is subscribed potentially with emails, troubleshooting usually requires several questions and answers, that could be a lot of emails spread in the time, and maybe the people subscribed want to be informed about bugs, fixes, new things introduced or proposed, but maybe they are not interested in other things.

 If you have enough time or you prefer not to join Slack, you can also ask questions at StackOverflow.
 With slack being an hybrid between chat and forum, we can contact each other faster and troubleshoot things in less time.